 - Sources and isolation

-Naturally occurring esters of glycerol and fatty acids that have commercial uses.
+Naturally occurring esters of glycerol and fatty acids.
 Since fats and oils are triesters, they are commonly called triglycerides or simply glycerides.
 A glyceride may be designated a fat or oil, depending on its melting point.
-A fat is solid and an oil is liquid at room temperature.
+A fat is solid, and an oil is liquid at room temperature.
 Some liquid waxes are incorrectly referred to as oils.
 See also: Animal and vegetable wax; Ester; Triglyceride

 The content above is only an excerpt.

 To learn more about subscribing to AccessScience, or to request a no-risk trial of this award-winning scientific reference for your institution, fill in your information and a member of our Sales Team will contact you as soon as possible.